SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Configuration_Files/User.md

   "conversationMemoryToolWorkflow": "CustomConversationMemoryToolWorkflow",
   // Workflow for retrieving recent conversation turns.
   "recentMemoryToolWorkflow": "RecentMemoryToolWorkflow",
-  // Workflow for parallel LLM processing of large text blocks.
-  "defaultParallelProcessWorkflow": "SlowButQualityRagParallelProcessor",
   // Directory to store all discussion-related files (memories, summaries).
   "discussionDirectory": "D:\\WilmerAI\\Discussions",
   // Directory to store the user's SQLite database for workflow locking.
   "sqlLiteDirectory": "D:\\WilmerAI\\Databases",
   // Subdirectory for this user's LLM endpoint configurations.
   "endpointConfigsSubDirectory": "_shared",
-  // Optional override to use a shared folder for workflow configurations (within _overrides/).
+  // Optional override to use a shared folder (under Workflows/) for workflow configurations.
   "workflowConfigsSubDirectoryOverride": "coding-workflows",
   // Optional override to use a shared folder for generation presets.
   "presetConfigsSubDirectoryOverride": "shared-presets",